 for an up-to-date calendar of board meetings and committee teleconferences.

 Each director is asked to serve on one of the following board committees.
-We invite new directors to indicate their committee preferences, but the board chair and governance chair make the definitive assignments based on the needs of the committee and the strategic goals of the association.
+We invite new directors to indicate their committee preferences.
+Still, the board chair and governance chair make the final assignments based on the needs of the committee and the strategic goals of the association.

 - Executive Committee

 - Current Trends & Focus on the Future Committee